 - Go Fish: I like to print two sets for this game.
 Players each get 6 cards.
-If they have a MATCH, they put the match down in front of them (with two sets, a match can be picture + picture, word + word or picture + word) If player1 has no match, they can ask player2 for a card (ex: Do you have a COAT?)
-Player2 either gives the coat if they have one or says GO FISH if they do not, requiring player1 to pick a new card from the pile of unused, face down cards.
+If they have a MATCH, they put the match down in front of them (with two sets, a match can be picture + picture, word + word or picture + word) If player1 has no match, they can ask player2 for a card (ex: Do you have a flower?)
+Player2 either gives the flower if they have one or says GO FISH if they do not, requiring player1 to pick a new card from the pile of unused, face down cards.

 - Memory Game/Concentration.
 All cards should be turned face down.
 Players take turns flipping two cards up.
 If the cards match (ex: picture of a flower with the word flower) that is a MATCH -- those cards stay face up and the player gets another turn.
 If there is not a MATCH, the cards get turned back face down and the next player gets a turn

 - ALTERNATIVE: Instead of making reusable puzzle pieces, you can just print the paper pieces and allow the children to glue the matching pieces together onto a blank piece of construction paper.
-An older child or adult can pre-cut the pieces if you like.
+An older children or adult can pre-cut the pieces if you like.